 Anyone needing assistance within one (1) mile of Rhodes College or on campus, walking to or from their vehicle, or requesting a ride may call Campus Safety (901-843-3880) for an escort 24-7.
 Rhodes College Campus Safety maintains (3) three patrol units to manage escort requests 24/7.
 Rhodes College Campus Safety also maintains (3) three golf carts to assist with escorts.
-In general, Campus Safety Ambassadors operate the Campus Safety cart program.
+In general, student workers with the Lynx Kat program within Campus Safety operate these carts.